 Also, guinea pigs can sleep with their eyes open and their naps are usually around 10 minutes long.
 But back to the main topic, are guinea pigs capable of dreaming and having nightmares?

 Do guinea pigs dream?
-Yes, guinea pigs do dream.
-Guinea pigs have different stages of sleep and they can dream only during the REM stage (rapid eye movement sleep).
+Guinea pigs do dream.
+They have different stages of sleep and they can dream only during the REM stage (rapid eye movement sleep).
 Daily REM time in guinea pigs is around 1 hour and this stage is only about 10% of their total amount of sleep.
 Now, can guinea pigs have nightmares?
 We can only presume that guinea pigs can experience dreams, that can be in some cases defined as nightmares.
 Also, people shouldn’t try to compare our dreams to theirs as our anatomy and perceptions of the world are quite different from theirs.

 Every mammal dreams, whether it’s a dog, a cat or any other animal.
 Contents of their dreams are almost impossible to interpret.
 We can’t know the content of guinea pig’s dreams since they can’t talk.